 Indoor Humidity During Winter – What Should It Be?

-You might question, “What is the best indoor humidity level during winter?”
+A common question, “What should the house humidity be in the winter?”
 That’s a good question…

-During winter months, the colder it gets outside, the drier the air gets inside!
+Humidity in the home during winter sure does get dry!
+The colder it gets outside, the drier the air gets inside a heated home.

 It’s just the way the science works.
-When it’s cold outside, and the heating system in your home warms up that air, the indoor humidity level drops.
+When it is cold outside, and the heating system in your home warms up that air, the indoor humidity level drops.
 It gets drier.

-When cold humid outdoor air is supplied and heated in a building – the relative humidity of the air is decreased.
+When cold outdoor air is supplied and heated in a building – the relative humidity of the air indoors will decrease.

 And often it gets A LOT DRIER!
 To the point of being uncomfortable!